Modular Subset Sum, Dynamic Strings, and Zero-Sum Sets: Data Dependent Trees

 \begin{corr} Traversing the DDT from the root to the $i$th leaf takes time $O(\log n)$ w.h.p. \end{corr}

 For split and merge, as in skip lists, we need the following lemma which will bound the cost of the partial rebuilding required:

-\begin{lemma} Given any set of at most $c \log n$ nodes $S$, none of which are ancestors or descendants of each other, the total number of nodes that are ancestors of elements of $S$ and share a left ID with an element of $S$ is $O(\log n)$ with high probability. \end{lemma}
+\begin{lemma} Given any set of at most $c \log n$ nodes $S$ with distinct hash values, none of which are ancestors or descendants of each other, the total number of nodes that are ancestors of elements of $S$ and share a left ID with an element of $S$ is $O(\log n)$ in expectation. \end{lemma}

 \begin{proof} We proceed through each item in $S$, walking up in the structure while the left ID remains the same and moving on to the next item in $S$ if it does not.
 As Fact~\ref{f:gp} bounds the chance of going up as at most $\frac{1}{2}$ we can thus apply Lemma~\ref{l:rps} to complete the proof. \end{proof}